 The smoked paprika gives the peels an extra smokiness (obviously) and the chili powder gives it a nice kick but feel free to adapt the spice mix to your own preference.

 Once your coleslaw is done the only thing left to do is cook the shredded banana peels.
 Simply toss them in a pan and add a few splashes of water to help them steam and tenderize.

 They don’t take too long to cook but the cooking time is variable depending on how ripe your bananas are.
 The riper they are the faster they cook so you should taste them after a couple of minutes to see where they are.

 You do not want to undercook them or else you won’t be able to bite through your sandwich and that’s unpleasant.
 You don’t want to overcook them either or they will start to turn to mush so be careful.
-Generally speaking they’ll need about five minutes.
+Generally speaking they’ll need about five to ten minutes.

 Once you’re happy with the texture, add a dollop of your favourite vegan barbecue sauce and give it just another minute to incorporate the flavours before taking it off the heat.

 Give it one more minute to cool before piling it onto your bun and topping with your vegan coleslaw.
 That’s it!
 Who knew that something so delicious could be made from something that we normally throw away?!?!